-They had two children -- Charles Carl Ream and Betty Louise McClintock.
+They produced two children -- Charles Carl Ream and Betty Louise McClintock.

 Charles and Isabel lived between Confluence and Ursina, Somerset County.
 They were members of the Kingwood Church of God.

-Charles worked in the coal mines, and was a longtime member of the United Mine Workers.
+Charles worked for many years in the coal mines, and was a longtime member of the United Mine Workers.
 He also had a bit of a temper, and his wife believed it ran in a streak among the Reams -- "It's in 'em all," she said.